 The University of New Hampshire hosts the project's open-access online tool.Start

 New tree-ring network in Khakassia and Tuva

-As now, the project developed a network of precipitation sensitive tree rings along the upper reaches of Yenisei River.
-The new tree-rig… More
+As of now, the project has developed a network of precipitation-sensitive tree rings along the upper reaches of the Yenisei River.
+The new… More